-It took years before the rumored Cisco vSwitch materialized (in form of Nexus 1000v), several more years before there was the first competitor (IBM Distributed Virtual Switch), and who knows how long before the third entrant (recently announced HP vSwitch) jumps out of PowerPoint slides and whitepapers into the real world.
+It took years before the rumored Cisco vSwitch materialized (in the form of Nexus 1000v), several more years before there was the first competitor (IBM Distributed Virtual Switch), and who knows how long before the third entrant (recently announced HP vSwitch) jumps out of PowerPoint slides and whitepapers into the real world.

-The difference: Microsoft did the right thing, created an extensible vSwitch architecture and thoroughly documented all the APIs (there's enough documentation that you can go and implement your own switch extension if you're so inclined).
+The difference: Microsoft did the right thing, created an extensible vSwitch architecture, and thoroughly documented all the APIs (there's enough documentation that you can go and implement your own switch extension if you're so inclined).

 - Capturing extensions can capture packets and generate their own packets (example: report to an sFlow collector, implement ERSPAN functionality);

 - Filtering extensions can inspect, drop (traffic policing or filtering) or delay (traffic shaping) packets, as well as generate their own packets;

 - Forwarding extensions can do all of the above, plus replace the default forwarding rules (specify their own set of output ports).
 Each packet can be set to one or more output ports to implement flooding, multicast, or SPAN-like behavior.